gryadka/js/README.md

 # API

-Gryadka's core interface is a `changeQuery` function which takes three arguments:
+Gryadka's core interface is a `change` function which takes two arguments:

   * a `key`
-  * a `change` function
-  * a `query` function
+  * a `update` function

-Internally `changeQuery` gets a value associated with the `key`, applies `change` to calculate a new value, saves it back and returns `query` applied to that new value.
+`change` gets a value associated with the `key`, applies `update` to calculate a new value, saves and returns it.

 The pseudo-code: